infinum/frontend-handbook/React/CSS-in-JS/Chakra.md

 ### Setup provider:

-For Chakra UI to work correctly, you need to setup the `ChakraProvider` at the root of your application.
+For Chakra UI to work correctly, you need to set up the `ChakraProvider` at the root of your application.

 Example: